srherbener/ufo_doc_test/docs/source/config_mac.rst

 .. index:: Install homebrew

-To install homebrew itself on your Mac, run the following Ruby command.
+To install homebrew itself on your Mac, run the following Ruby command (bash syntax is being shown in the example below).

 .. code:: bash